greguz/mql-match/README.md

 ## Why

 This project can be useful to mock some basic functionality of MongoDB's driver or simply using its query syntax for object matching.

+## Compatibility

+The project is written in TypeScript, and targets `ES2023`.

+This is a pure ESM package.

 ## Example